What Are The Characteristics Of A Mineral

 2. Solid: A mineral must be in a solid state at standard temperature and pressure.
 This excludes liquids like water and gases like air, even if they have a specific chemical composition.
 While water can freeze into ice, and ice has a defined crystalline structure, water itself is not a mineral.
 This criterion ensures that minerals have a fixed shape and volume, allowing them to form stable structures and participate in geological processes in a predictable manner.

 4. Ordered Atomic Arrangement (Crystalline Structure): A mineral must have a highly ordered, repeating arrangement of atoms, ions, or molecules, forming a crystalline structure.
 This internal order is what gives minerals their characteristic shapes, cleavage patterns, and optical properties.
 Amorphous solids, like glass, which lack a long-range order in their atomic arrangement, are not considered minerals.
 The crystalline structure of a mineral can be visualized as a three-dimensional lattice, where atoms are arranged in specific positions.
 This arrangement dictates the mineral's physical and chemical properties.
-For example, diamond and graphite are both made of carbon, but their different crystalline structures result in vastly different properties: diamond is extremely hard and transparent, while graphite is soft and opaque.
+Take this: diamond and graphite are both made of carbon, but their different crystalline structures result in vastly different properties: diamond is extremely hard and transparent, while graphite is soft and opaque.

 5. Inorganic: A mineral must be inorganic, meaning it is not composed of organic molecules (those primarily containing carbon-hydrogen bonds) produced by living organisms.
 This excludes substances like coal and amber, which are formed from the remains of plants and animals.
 While some minerals may contain carbon (like carbonates), the carbon is not bonded to hydrogen in a way that is characteristic of organic compounds.
 This distinction helps to differentiate minerals, which are products of geological processes, from organic materials, which are products of biological processes.